estol-web-design/dependency-auth/README.md

 ## IMPORTANT

-You need to remmember to import and initialize passport from your auth management file this way:
+You need to remmember to import and initialize passport from your auth management file in your index app file this way:

 ```javascript
 import passport from "your-auth-management-file";